opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 - **Optimize performance:** Identify and resolve bottlenecks, reducing latency in your applications.
 - **Troubleshoot errors:** Quickly pinpoint the source of errors or unexpected behavior in your distributed system.
 - **Allocate resources:** Optimize resource allocation by understanding usage patterns of different services.
-- **Service dependencies:** Visualize dependencies between services, helping you to manage architectures.
+- **Visualize service dependencies:** Visualize dependencies between services, helping you to manage architectures.

 ## Distributed tracing pipeline